Supplemental Nutrition Assistance Program

 The COVID-19 pandemic presents a duel threat to public health and the American economy.
 This has already created significant challenges for Tennesseans who live in food-insecure households and for others who are on the brink of poverty, which is the root cause of hunger.
 Social distancing, decreased work opportunities, and school and child care closures are exacerbating the struggles of families that were already wondering how they would put their next meal on the table, and do not have the resources to stockpile food during this crisis.

 Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may now receive Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during March, April, and May when children were not in school because of COVID-19.
-If you already receive SNAP or Families First/Temporary Assistance for Needy Families, no application is necessary.
+P-EBT has been extended and families with children who are participating in remote learning or attend schools that have had to close due to COVID-19 outbreak may be eligible for P-EBT.
+Schools have submitted information on students who qualify for August and September.
+August and September P-EBT funds are being mailed to eligible families now.
+No action needs to be taken in order to receive these benefits.

 PROGRAM CHANGES TO KNOW ABOUT